Don’t start without an effective training program

 - a decrease in the amount of time that you rest between sets.

-The gradual increase in stress designed to stimulate continual muscle development is known as progressive overload.
+The gradual increase in stress designed to stimulate continual muscular development is known as progressive overload.
 One of the primary principles of weight training, progressive overload is an essential element of your training program.
 The training programs on this website implement progressive overload safely and effectively.

 Safety always comes first

 Weight training can be dangerous.
 Not only can you drop weights on your feet and trip over rogue dumbbells but you can also damage joints, tear ligaments, and impinge nerves if you don’t exercise properly or if you fail to follow important guidelines or principles of weight training.
 Even worse, if you are not careful, you can hurt someone else.
-With that in mind, always remember that your main priority when working out is not to develop your muscles but rather to stay safe and injury-free.
+With that in mind, always remember that your main priority when working out is not to develop your muscles or curves but rather to stay safe and injury-free.
 See the lesson Safety always comes first.

 Always warm up before, and cool down after, a workout